Friday, 25 February 2022

 I head back to the road, but a swiftly advancing enemy unit charges out the woods, breaks the unit I am with - and my general is captured.

-The enemy are now pressing on towards Mohn's Farm themselves - and whenever the Redcoats get the change they are aggressive; throwing bayonet charges at my flustered troops.
+The enemy are now pressing on towards Mohn's Farm themselves - and whenever the Redcoats get the chance they are aggressive; throwing bayonet charges at my flustered troops.

 Just west of Jackson's Farm, the supports of the broken unit, already demoralised by the artillery fire and having their mates flee through them, and seeing another unit break and their general captured - plus being cut off from the road to Mohn's Farm by more enemy emerging swiftly from the woods to its rear and flank - butt-end their guns and surrender.